qkzk/fm/readme.md

 ## BUGS

 - [ ] when opening a file with rifle opener into nvim and closing, the terminal hangs
-- [ ] can navigate outside file list

 ## Sources